MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_streamaudioengine_assign_loopback_protection.md

 title: EVT_ACX_STREAMAUDIOENGINE_ASSIGN_LOOPBACK_PROTECTION
 ms.date: 09/20/2021
 targetos: Windows
-description: TBD - EVT_ACX_STREAMAUDIOENGINE_ASSIGN_LOOPBACK_PROTECTION tells the driver that a request to assign loop back protection has been made???.
+description: EVT_ACX_STREAMAUDIOENGINE_ASSIGN_LOOPBACK_PROTECTION is implemented by the driver and is called when the loopback protection status is set for a stream audio engine node.
 prerelease: true
 req.assembly:
 req.construct-type: function